+Goldfarb and Iyengar (2003) introduced approaches for addressing RPO issues by reforming uncertainty frameworks into second-order cone programs.
+Zhang et al. (2017) presented an overview of enhanced iterations of the mean-variance portfolio selection model, incorporating robust Optimization.
+Milhomem and Dantas (2020) provided a comprehensive overview of exact and heuristic methods, software/programming languages, constraints, and types of analysis to solve the PO problem, emphasizing the importance of robust optimization techniques, fuzzy logic, and forecasting to mitigate estimation errors, with implications for both researchers and investors, along with identified trends and gaps for future exploration.
+Xidonas et al. (2020) compiled a categorized bibliography focused on applying robust mathematical programming to address issues in portfolio selection.
+Ghahtarani et al. (2022) provided an organized bibliography on robust mathematical programming for portfolio selection, providing a convenient resource for accessing relevant research and exploring future avenues.

-Table 1: A Selection of Previous reviews on RPO Year Authors Key Contribution 2003 Goldfarb and Iyengar Presented methods to solve robust portfolio selection problems using uncertainty structures, reformulated as second-order cone programs.
-2017 Zhang et al. Provided a review of improved versions of the mean-variance portfolio selection model, including robust optimization.
+Table 1.
+A selection of previous reviews on RPO Year Authors Key Contribution 2003 Goldfarb and Iyengar Presented methods to solve robust portfolio selection problems using uncertainty structures, reformulated as second-order cone programs.
+2018 Zhang et al. Provided a review of improved versions of the mean-variance portfolio selection model, including robust Optimization.
 2020 Milhomem and Dantas Explored methods of PO, focusing on robust techniques and forecasting to reduce estimation error, with implications for researchers and investors, highlighting trends and future research opportunities.
 2020 Xidonas et al. Provided a categorized bibliography on the application of robust mathematical programming to the portfolio selection problem.
 2022 Ghahtarani et al. Presented a categorized bibliography on robust mathematical programming for portfolio selection, offering quick access to related research and future directions.

-Goldfarb & Iyengar (2003) introduced approaches for addressing RPO issues by utilizing uncertainty frameworks, reformulated into second-order cone programs.
-Zhang et al. (2017) presented an overview of enhanced iterations of the mean-variance portfolio selection model, incorporating robust optimization.
-Milhomem & Dantas (2020) provided a comprehensive overview of exact and heuristic methods, software/programming languages, constraints, and types of analysis to solve the PO problem, emphasizing the importance of robust optimization techniques, fuzzy logic, and forecasting to mitigate estimation errors, with implications for both researchers and investors, along with identified trends and gaps for future exploration.
-Xidonas et al. (2020) compiled a categorized bibliography focused on applying robust mathematical programming to address issues in portfolio selection.
-Ghahtarani et al. (2022) provided an organized bibliography on robust mathematical programming for portfolio selection, providing a convenient resource for accessing relevant research and exploring future avenues.

-This research aims at conducting a comprehensive Scientometric study in the area of RPO and provides an overview of the recent and current developments in this area.
+This research aims to conduct a comprehensive Scientometric study in the area of RPO and provides an overview of the recent and current developments in this area.

 In summary, the contributions of this research are highlighted as follows: 1) This study pioneers the incorporation of Scientometric analysis into the research topic by employing VOSviewer and Bibliometric tools, offering an effective framework for shaping and comprehending RPO.
 2) This research categorizes a diverse array of documents related to the investigation of RPO.

-3) Opportunities for further research can be revealed by applying maps of networks and conducting reviews of topic clusters, allowing for the identification of emerging themes from both empirical and theoretical literature.
+3) Opportunities for further research can be revealed by applying maps of networks and conducting reviews of topic clusters, allowing for identifying emerging themes from both empirical and theoretical literature.

 The structure of this paper is organized as follows: In Section 2, we demonstrate the data and methodology used in this review.
 Subsequently, we present the results of a bibliometric analysis that highlights recent trends in the research area under investigation.
 This analysis also provides an overview of the most influential authors, journals, affiliations, and documents.
-Section 4, containing a discussion on the strengths and limitations of the study.
+Section 4 contains a discussion of the strengths and limitations of the study.
 Finally, Section 5 concludes the paper and discusses future research directions.

-2. Materials and Methods
+2. Materials and methods